 I will post an update as soon as I have anything to report.

-You can visit the Hunting for Profit website here.
 The image used of the training room was taken from the HFP Facebook page.

 If you want to read someone else’s blog post about the training course visit the Green Filly blog here.